vahidzf/vahidzf.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: On this page, you can find a brief summary of some of my research interests.
 nav: true
 nav_order: 4
 display_categories: [work, fun]